 It is that time of year again.
 By yesterday evening our house was coated in a fine layer of pale golden shed Labrador hair.
-Tess is moulting again.
+Tess is shedding again!

 And it is something you need to be prepared for.